IsraaMShtayeh/Learning-Sprint-/Day5.md

 - String templates are useful tool make them eith backticks and ${} e.g :
     - ` My name is ${VariableName} `.
     - `1 plus 2 equal ${1+2}`.
+- The setTimeout() method executes a block of code after the specified time. setTimeout(function , time in milliseconds)

 ## Coding Examples
 Example 1: